 One case is where a program requires the so-called Usr 0 mode.
 Some 128K games and demos will only work correctly when launched from 48K BASIC.
 However, you can't simply select 48 BASIC from the 128K menu as this disables the paging hardware.
-Select 128 BASIC and type usr 0 (in text entry mode).
+Select 128 BASIC and type usr 0.
 This resets the Spectrum into 48K BASIC but leaves the 128K paging hardware active.
-You can then load the TAP file by typing LOAD "" (in text entry mode: 5, Yes+7, Yes+7, enter).
+You can then load the TAP file by typing LOAD "" (J, SYM+P, SYM+P, Enter).

 Another case is where a program requires that you reset the Spectrum before you can load the next part.
-In this case select Reset Spectrum from the Programs menu and then load the next part as described above.
+In this case select Edit->Reset Spectrum and then load the next part as described above.
 Resetting the Spectrum after loading prevents Spectrian from associating a keymap with the program, so you might want to immediately save as an SZX snapshot.

-If you ask the Spectrum to load a program without first opening a TAP file, or if you've reached the end of the current TAP file, the Spectrum will just sit there until you hit Break (Space - phone 0 key in text entry mode).
+If you ask the Spectrum to load a program without first opening a TAP file, or if you've reached the end of the current TAP file, the Spectrum will just sit there until you hit Break (Space).